dailydotdev/daily/README.md

 Feel free to reach us out and say hi 👋.

+## 🤔 FAQs

+We have compiled a list of FAQs.
+You can find it [here](https://github.com/dailydotdev/daily/blob/master/FAQs.md).

 ## 💬 What Do You Think of Daily?

 <div align="left">